gradejuvelle/JGEmulator/README.md

 ## Overview

-This project is a work in progress and aims to replicate the functionality of Ben Eater's breadboard computer.
-The goal is to gain a deeper understanding of computer architecture and digital electronics by building a computer from scratch.
+This project is a work in progress and aims to replicate the functionality of Ben Eater's breadboard computer in C#.
+The goal is to have fun and build a virtual computer than is more easily modified than Ben's breadboard version.

 ## Why Build a Breadboard Computer?